FinalSpark-np/LiveMEA/README.md

 # LiveMEA

-This project allows you to record live data from the LiveMEA service and save it to an HDF5 file.
+This project allows you to record live data from the [FinalSpark LiveMEA service](https://livemea.finalspark.com/live) and save it to an HDF5 file.
 It provides both an API and a CLI for ease of use.

 ## Data specification